Altaha12/MKS21X-FinalProject/README.md

           >>Run in Terminal.

-Note: There should be a greater rate of accuracy with the images I created because of the way the network it was trained.
+Note: A commented version of the code is available at NeuralNetwork1.java.
+There should be a greater rate of accuracy with the images I created because of the way the network it was trained.
 It was trained to recognize examples in the MNIST DataSet and has acheived an accuracy rate of 93% was that data set.
 I however believe that because I didn't implement a technique called dropout, the network was overfitted to these examples.
 My final Product is a Neuralwork saved as a serialized object that is for all practical purposes a linear function.
 Most of the code in the class was for me to develop the neural network and has no implications for the user.

 Example with Running the Network on a file named apcs.png:"java NeuralNetwork apcs.png False"